 Find answers to general questions about the National Museum of American History below.
-For more specific areas of interest, please see aditional topics listed to the right.
+For more specific areas of interest, please see the other FAQs listed on this page.

 To use any text, image, audio, or video for commercial use, publication, broadcast, documentary, or for any purpose other than fair use as defined by law, you must request and receive prior written permission from the museum.
 To request permission and/or image reproductions, please visit our Rights and Reproductions page.